abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/e2e-tests-in-clojure-with-testcontainers.md

 Now in your `deftest`, you can access the `driver` from the `webdriver` component of the test system to run your assertions using Etaoin.

 By setting `.withReuse` to `true` and enabling the `TESTCONTAINERS_REUSE_ENABLE=true` environment variable, you can reuse containers between tests.
 This is why we don't stop the container in the `halt-key!` method.
-Container reuse significantly reduces test execution time during local development, as you do not wait while container starts.
+Container reuse significantly reduces test execution time during local development since you don't have to wait for container startup between test runs.
 In a CI environment, we omit the `TESTCONTAINERS_REUSE_ENABLE` variable to disable reuse.
 The JVM process automatically stops all containers when it terminates, so explicit cleanup in `halt-key!` isn't necessary.

 ### Wrapping up